Slip and Fall Accidents

 Property owners have a duty to use reasonable care when maintaining their premises, striving to ensure the safety of anyone using their property.
 If an owner discovers unsafe or dangerous conditions on their premises, they should take swift action to repair them, and warn visitors in the meantime.
 If not, the injured victim can pursue compensation through a premises liability lawsuit.

 Landlords, employers, shopping malls, property managers, homeowners, elevator companies, local governments, and mass transit authorities can all be responsible for injuries on property if they do not take proper precautions to protect visitors to the property.
 In many cases a local, city, state or federal government may be at fault if the injury occurs on public property it controls.

 Not only does the property owner or landlord have a duty to correct hazards or warn people about them, they must also regularly inspect the property to stay on top of any unsafe conditions.
 The owner or occupier has a duty to repair, replace, correct, or give proper warning of any condition that could harm others.
 For example, store owners are responsible for regularly inspecting store aisles because of the danger of merchandise falling to the floor and creating a hazard for customers.
 The same store owner has a duty to inspect the aisles and walkways to ensure that no dangerous conditions exist that could lead to a fall.
 Failure to make these reasonable inspections may make the owner liable for any injuries caused by unaddressed hazards.

 Types and Causes of Slip and Fall Accidents

-Slip and fall accidents can occur in a variety of locations, including stores, schools, apartment buildings, libraries, and more.
+Slip and fall accidents can occur in a variety of locations, including stores, schools, apartment buildings, garages or parking lots, and more.
 Some of the most common types of slip and fall accidents involve:

 - Snow or ice left untreated or uncleared